Westfield High School (Virginia): American football

+Basketball

-The basketball team has had a recent string of success and won the Northern Region championship in 2015.
-The Bulldogs went on to play in the state championship where they fell short to the Colonial Forge Eagles 47–46.
+The boys' basketball team first major success was the Northern Region championship in 2015.
+The Bulldogs went on to play in the state championship, where they fell short to the Colonial Forge Eagles 47–46.
 The team finished 27–2.
-In 2016, the team reached the state final yet again and faced the Oscar Smith Tigers for the second time in a state championship game that year as the football team won states against the Tigers back in the fall.
+In 2016, the team reached the state final yet again and faced the Oscar Smith Tigers for the second time in a state championship game that year, as the football team won states against the Tigers back in the fall.
 Westfield prevailed with a 74–56 victory and captured the first state title for basketball in school history.
 The 2016 team finished 26–3.
+Westfield would win another state title in boys' basketball 10 years later in 2026 when Westfield defeated Landstown to finish the season 30-1.

+Field hockey

+The girls' field hockey team captured the 2013 and the 2017 VHSL State title both with a 2–1 upset over 2 times defending champions First Colonial.
+The games were played at the Virginia Beach sports complex.
+The 2017 team finished 24–0.

+Wrestling

+The school wrestling team have won eight district championships (2004–2009, 2011–2012), five Northern Region titles (2008–2010, 2012, 2020) and placing frequently in the top ten at the State Tournament.
+Westfield wrestling has had at least one state champion wrestler for 10 consecutive years (2007–2016).

+Other sports

+In 2004, the varsity baseball team reached the state championship final.
+The boys' soccer team won the district and regional titles in 2005, overall becoming state semifinalists.

 The girls' lacrosse team won the 2014 VHSL 6A State championship over rival Oakton High School 13–11 and captured their first state championship.
 The game was played at Lake Braddock Secondary School.

-The girls' field hockey team captured the 2013 and the 2017 VHSL State title both with a 2–1 upset over 2x defending champion First Colonial.
-The games were played at the Virginia Beach sports complex.
-The 2017 team finished 24–0.

-One of the most successful athletic programs at Westfield is the wrestling team, having won eight district championships (2004–2009, 2011–2012), five Northern Region titles (2008–2010, 2012, 2020) and placing frequently in the top ten at the State Tournament.
-Westfield wrestling has had at least 1 state champion wrestler for 10 consecutive years (2007–2016).

-Westfield's Track Team also won regionals indoor season of 2007 and outdoor season of 2007.

-On October 11, 2002, a tremendous downpour postponed a Westfield varsity football game against rival Centreville for the Concorde District championship.
-Head coach Tom Verbanic, desperate to keep the game on time, had the field covered with tarps and hired a helicopter in an attempt to dry the field.
-Several thousand dollars later, the game was still postponed until November 17.
-The match resulted in a win for Westfield, earning the school's first district championship title.
-The use of the helicopter for drying grass was later criticized heavily.